Cleaning Guidelines

 -

-Never apply cleaner directly to the screen.
+Never spray directly on the screen.

 -

-These can damage coatings and touch layers.
+These can damage protective coatings and touch sensitivity.

 -

-Excess liquid can seep inside and cause failures.
+Excess liquid can seep inside and cause failure.